Boris-Barboris/dpeq/README.md

 values, dpeq only implements static lookup.

-You can think of it this way: values passed to the socket can be represented by statically known tuple, or by a range of interfaces that implement marshalling methods.
+You can think of it this way: values passed to the socket can be represented by statically known tuple, or by a range of interfaces that implement serialization methods.
 Ultimately, PSQLConnection accepts the second type, however the rest of the library wrap it in the first type.